 We endeavour not just to train students to be good scientists, but to equip them with additional skills that will enhance a career in academia or provide opportunities to apply their training in other areas.

-Students are also required to participate in the Wednesday Seminar Series.
-Each week, students share their research with the building and are provided written feedback by two Group Leaders to help develop their presentation skills.
+Students are also required to participate in the Wednesday Lunchtime Seminar Series.
+Each week, students share their research with the Institute and are provided with written feedback by two Group Leaders to help develop their presentation skills.

-Students also receive public engagement training and opportunities to take part in a wide range of events from lab tours to creating science festival activities and speaking at public events.
+Students also have the opportunity to take part in a wide range of events from lab tours to creating science festival activities and speaking at public events.

 Researcher Development Programme